 - Oxford

 For the absolute beginner as well as the experienced debater, this seminar focuses on every aspect of public speaking from voice, posture, and projection to research and argumentation.
-Students practice speaking every day and gain exposure to extemporaneous speaking and improv, seminar presentation, team debate, and Oxford-style debating, learning tips and tricks that will help them in every situation.
+Students practice speaking every day and gain exposure to extemporaneous speaking and improv, seminar presentation, team debate, and Oxford-style debating.
+Visit and take inspiration from the Oxford Union, where debate has shaped politics and culture for more than 200 years.
+Whether building confidence or studying the techniques that define the most famous orators and speeches in history, students in this course will learn skills, tips and tricks that will help them in every situation.

 - Oxford

 In this seminar, probe the ways that societal and economic trends are driving changes in the organization and practice of sports around the world.
 Explore how the practice of sport emerged in Victorian England and evolved rapidly during the 20th century, becoming deeply enmeshed in the global cultural landscape.
+Walk (or run) in the footsteps of Oxford sports legends such as Roger Bannister and Imran Khan.
 Think about the future of sports by studying and debating the key issues facing sports and sports organizations today, including gender and sports, college sports, athlete rights, drug testing in sports, the challenge of staging global games, the role of the media, and emerging sports and leagues.
 See how sports intersect with business, law, and media, while learning from industry experts about their careers and business strategy, negotiations, deal-making, and contract drafting.